Aviva pension

 Consolidate your pensions into one place

 If you’ve got several pensions, think about whether to move them all into one place.
-It’s not right for everyone, so grab all your pension paperwork and look through details like special features, fees, and exit charges.
+It’s not right for everyone, so grab all your pension paperwork and look through details like special features, guarantees, fees and exit charges.
 Also look at the pension you’re thinking of consolidating the others into.
 Are there charges for transferring in?
 What are the ongoing fees?
 If in doubt, speak to a professional.
-Transferring is a complex area, so we recommend you seek professional financial advice.
-Advisers may charge for advice.
+You may have to take advice when transfering some pensions, for which the adviser will charge a fee.

 Your capital could fall or rise in value, and you could get back less than has been transferred.
 Find out more about transferring.